labgrid-project/labgrid/doc/configuration.rst

    TFTPProvider:
      internal: '/srv/tftp/board-23/'
      external: 'board-23/'
+     external_ip: '192.168.1.100'  # optional

 Arguments:
   - internal (str): path prefix to the local directory accessible by the target
   - external (str): corresponding path prefix for use by the target
+  - external_ip (str, optional): IP address that the target should use to access the TFTP server.
+If not specified, defaults to empty string.

 Used by:
   - `TFTPProviderDriver`_